For Prospective Speakers

 The Aquatic Therapy and Rehab Institute is looking for top-notch speakers with knowledge and experience to share at our future educational events.

 If you would like to be considered as a speaker for 2021 events, please complete the 2021 Speaker Application and Course Information Form.
 These forms are in Microsoft Word Format.
-Please save the forms to your computer, complete in detail and e-mail to Angie Fischer at email@example.com.
+Please save the forms to your computer, complete in detail and e-mail the Word file (no PDFs please) to Angie Fischer at email@example.com.

 If you have any questions, please e-mail Angie Fischer at firstname.lastname@example.org.
 Thank you.